r-research/Vietnam-Aquaculture-Research-Map/README.md

 folium

 You can view the interactive map in the link below as Github does not display the folium maps: https://nbviewer.org/github/r-research/Vietnam-Aquaculture-Research-Map/blob/main/Mapping_Vietnam_folium.ipynb

+I created a Padlet version.
+Other users can add what they want here: (https://padlet.com/ksr108/vietnam-mekong-delta-aquaculture-research-gcoasq4stm1mltzo)